theAdhocracy/eunoia/src/content/blog/08-what-was-that.md

 description: "More of an update than an article but if you've ever wanted to hear an annoying tree frog you might find some interest here."
 ---

 So writing this more out of a feeling of responsibility than because I have something interesting to say.
-Should let everyone know we have a new (small) album up, you can navigate via sidebar or through the gallery (link above) as ever; photos courtesy of Jo and mainly focus on plane watching (see [Oops!](/blog/oops)).
+Should let everyone know we have a new (small) album up, you can navigate via sidebar or through the gallery (link above) as ever; photos courtesy of Jo and mainly focus on plane watching (see <a href="/blog/oops">Oops!</a>).

 Today can be summed up in a few lines: went to doctors; Mike had his jab; I was diagnosed with head congestion; walked home; relaxed.
 No scuba, it’s their day off.
 Still we saw some parts of the island we weren’t expecting.